 Admission Requirements - International Students

 International applicants need to fulfill the same requirements as domestic students (see above).
-However, although still not formally required, we recommend that international students submit general GRE scores with their applications.
+This includes the general GRE exam.
 Copies of degree certificates are not considered sufficient: applicants must submit original institutional transcripts, which clearly describe the courses taken and their corresponding grades.
 Citizens of non-english-speaking countries must submit TOEFL results with a minimum score of 550 written, 213 computer, or 80 internet based, as required by the Graduate School.
 Three personal potential index evaluations are optional.
 Applicants may seek further information from the University's International Center website.
 For more information click here for the Graduate School's FAQ's about applying.

 A number of teaching and research assistantships (12 month appointments) are available to students enrolling in the graduate program.
 Click here for more information.

 We welcome applications from students interested in taking chemistry graduate courses without leading to a Thesis-Based MS or Non-Thesis MS degree.
 To apply as an unclassified student, click here.

 US applicants who do not meet the above requirements may be admitted with probationary status at the discretion of the Department and with the permission of the Graduate School.
 They may then petition for full classified status provided elevation in academic standing has been demonstrated (minimum 3.0 gpa) following their first semester of coursework.

 Although there is no formal deadline for admission to the Graduate Program, applicants wishing to be considered for an assistantship (beginning July 1st when most stipends become available) should have their complete application package submitted by February 15th.